1235media/mainsite/content/posts/static_sites.md

 If you're a bit technical and want to try some of this on your own, here is the exact technical stack we use for 1235Media.com

-1. Hugo is the software we use to generate our static site
+1. [https://gohugo.io](Hugo) is the software we use to generate our static site
     1. It is free and open source.
     1. You can find lots of cool templates [here](https://hugothemesfree.com)
 1. [Github.com](https://github.com) to hold all of the template files and content